xmpuspus/census-income-webapp/README.md

 # Census Income Web Application
 Author: Xavier M. Puspus

+# Deployed Application
+Here's a [link](https://census-income-predictor.herokuapp.com/) to the web application hosted in Heroku.

 ### Description
 I used a sample dataset on census income brackets and built a simple web application with a machine learning backend to see live predictions on income bracket based on changes in input data.